Consignee returns are reports on any hazardous waste received, treated or disposed of by a business (the ‘consignee’).

 |January to March||30 April|

 |April to June||31 July|

 |October to December||31 January|

-Fees are per consignment of waste and depend on whether the consignment formed part of a multiple collection (eg came from multiple locations) or not.
+Fees are per consignment of waste and depend on whether the consignment formed part of a multiple collection (if it came from multiple locations) or not.
 The fees are:

 - single consignment - £10 (electronic returns) or £19 (paper returns)

 - multiple collection - £5 (electronic returns) or £10 (paper returns)